OWASP/samm/Current Releases/head/core/implementation/i-secure-build.md

 ### Quality Indicators
   * There is an automatically generated BOM for each software release
-  * You can query the security status of all 3rd party components anytime
+  * You can query the security status of all 3rd party dependencies anytime
-  * There is a well-defined procedure for addressing vulnerabilities in 3rd party components
+  * There is a well-defined procedure for addressing vulnerabilities in 3rd party dependencies

 <!--
 #### Notes